 The coronavirus has changed a lot of things in our lives, including how we safely enjoy the outdoors during every season.
 Fortunately, Reno Tahoe has an abundance of trails and open spaces for hiking, snowshoeing and sledding so it’s possible to find solitude in the outdoors.
-But before you head out on your next winter adventure, please know and respect these new rules of the trail to help keep everyone healthy.
+But before you head out on your next spring adventure, please know and respect these new rules of the trail to help keep everyone healthy.

 Reno Tahoe’s busiest trails, parks and open spaces are popular for a reason, but now is the perfect time to explore some lesser-known areas.
 If you arrive at your favorite trail and find the parking lot full, have a plan for exploring a different trail or come back at another time.
 Visit our Reno and Lake Tahoe hiking and biking pages for a list of trailheads in the area, find trails perfect for snowshoeing or snow parks to go sledding or tubing.

 Understand that some healthcare systems, especially in rural areas, might be overwhelmed so avoid dangerous activities.
 This means sticking to activities within your normal routine and taking proper precautions.

 We are all in this together!
 Remember to practice social distancing even on the trail and sledding hills – give others room to pass and respect any directional signage on trails.
 If you are feeling sick, please stay home to minimize the risk of exposing others.

 Help park staff and volunteers by following these new rules of the trail.
 For more tips for recreating outdoors in a safe and healthy way, check out Leave No Trace Center and Washoe County Parks.